 I set a timer for thirty minutes to write this post while David takes a shift of baby-holding, so let’s get right into it!

-I do realize I am skipping over the birth story, but I haven’t been inspired to write about that yet.
-I know I will be eventually.
-(All of my birth stories are logged here on the blog, if you’re into that sort of thing!)
-I will say his birth was nothing like I expected, right up to the moment he came out!
+I do realize I am skipping over the birth story (you can read that here).
+All of my other birth stories are logged here on the blog, if you’re into that sort of thing!

 First, some FAQ!
 Yes, I do think this is our last biological baby.
 No, we are not doing anything permanent about birth control.
-We use FAM (fertility awareness method) using an app called Natural Cycles and when I do this faithfully it works 100%.
-It only doesn’t work if you don’t do it, ha ha.
-(TMI, perhaps, but like twenty people have asked.)
+We use FAM (fertility awareness method) using an app called Natural Cycle.
+TMI, but like, twenty people have asked.
 We haven’t yet figured out if we are calling him David or Levi (I sort of left that open).
 So far we have no idea because we have only called him either Baby Brother or Little Buddy.